Imageomics/dataverse-access/README.md

 with these two values in your home directory.
 The config file is named `.dataverse` and is in JSON format containing keys "url" and "token".

+To use an alternate location for the config file set the `DATAVERSE_CONFIG_PATH` environment variable.

 ## Commands